myarotskaya/architecture-center/docs/data/solutions/online-transaction-processing.md

 # Online transaction processing (OLTP)

-The management of [transactional data](../concepts/transactional-data.md) using computer systems is referred to as Online Transaction Processing or OLTP.
+The management of [transactional data](../concepts/transactional-data.md) using computer systems is referred to as Online Transaction Processing ( OLTP).
 OLTP systems record the business interactions as they occur in the day-to-day operation of the organization, and support querying of this data to make inferences related to these business transactions.

 ![OLTP in Azure](./images/oltp-data-pipeline.png)